deicod/erm/docs/performance-observability.md

 - Enable N+1 logging by setting `ERM_OBSERVABILITY_DEBUG=1`.
 The resolver layer reports when an edge is loaded without using the dataloader.
 - Use the generated benchmark stubs in `benchmarks/` to profile dataloader behavior under load.

+## Bulk Operations & Streaming

+- Generated ORM clients include `BulkCreate`, `BulkUpdate`, and `BulkDelete` helpers.
+They rely on new runtime builders to issue
+  `INSERT ...
+VALUES (...)` and `UPDATE ...
+FROM data` statements with predictable placeholder ordering.
+- Pair the helpers with the streaming iterator API: `Query().Stream(ctx)` returns a `runtime.Stream[T]` that scans rows lazily so long-running exports can process records without holding the entire result set in memory.
+- Benchmarks under `benchmarks/orm` cover the SQL builders—run `go test -bench BuildBulk ./benchmarks/orm` to measure planner throughput as you tune batch sizes.

+## Cache Pluggability

+- ORM clients expose `Client.UseCache(cache.Store)`.
+Implement the `Store` interface from `internal/orm/runtime/cache` to plug in Redis, in-memory LRU, or a no-op adapter.
+Primary-key lookups automatically populate or invalidate the cache across create/update/delete (including bulk APIs).
+- Keep TTL logic inside your `Store` implementation; the ORM only deals with keys shaped like `orm:<Entity>:<id>`.

 ---